Chen, Nan

 Undergraduate Level

-• SEEM 4720: Computational Finance (Spring 2015-present)
+• SEEM 4720: Computational Finance (Spring 2015--Spring 2020)

 The course provides a solid and comprehensive introduction to the applications of computational methods in financial derivative pricing.
 It covers two important numerical techniques: Monte Carlo simulation and finite differences.
 Using MATLAB as a means of illustration, the course focuses on developing numerical problem-solving capabilities for the students.

-• SEEM4640: Financial Decision and Pricing Models (Fall 2013, Fall 2014)
+• SEEM 4640: Financial Decision and Pricing Models (Fall 2013, Fall 2014)

-Basic characteristics of financial derivatives such as options, futures and forward contracts; understanding of the market mechanism of these fundamental instruments; risk management and financial derivatives; the fundamental concepts of no-arbitrage and risk neutral valuation principle; the binomial model and Black-Scholes-Merton pricing theory.
+Basic characteristics of financial derivatives such as options, futures and forward contracts; understanding of the market mechanism of these fundamental instruments; risk management and financial derivatives; the fundamental concepts of no-arbitrage and risk-neutral valuation principle; the binomial model and Black-Scholes-Merton pricing theory.

-• SEEM 2520: Fundamentals in Financial Engineering (Fall 2006--Fall 2012)
+• SEEM 2520: Fundamentals in Financial Engineering and Financial Technology (Fall 2006--now)

 PhD Level

-• SEEM5670: Advanced Models in Financial Engineering (Fall 2009--Fall 2017)
+• SEEM 5670: Advanced Models in Financial Engineering (Fall 2009--Fall 2017)

-• SEEM5570: Numerical Methods in Finance (Spring 2018, Co-teaching with Prof. Li Lingfei)
+• SEEM 5570: Numerical Methods in Finance (Spring 2018-now)

 Master Level